matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 ## Expectation

 Historical messages that we import should appear in the timeline just like they would if they were sent back at that time.
+In the example below, Maria's messages 1-6 were sent originally in the room and the "Historical" messages in the middle were imported after the fact.

 Here is what scrollback is expected to look like in Element: